TomSzenessy/MunichPulse/README.md

 This is a Kotlin Multiplatform project targeting Android, Web.

+## Architecture
+This project follows the MVVM architecture.
+Please refer to [architecture.md](architecture.md) for a detailed explanation and diagram.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - [commonMain](./composeApp/src/commonMain/kotlin) is for code that’s common for all targets.